-"Der Fleigende Hollander" of Richard Wagner (1813-83) was premiered in Dresden, Germany in 1843.
-It was the second of three operas to be produced there during his years as Kapellmeister of the city's Opera House (Rienzi and Tannhauser are the others).
-It was composed at the same time as "Nabucco" (1842) and "Don Pasquale" (1843), although Verdi was at the beginning of his career and Donizetti at the end of his.
-It is the earliest of his operas that is regularly performed in Bayreuth at the famous "Festspielhaus", which was built to premiere the "Ring of the Nibelung" by King Ludwig of Bavaria, Wagner's most important Patron.
+"Tannhauser" of Richard Wagner (1813-83) was premiered in Dresden, Germany in 1845.
+It was the last of three operas to be produced there during his years as Kapellmeister of the city's Opera House (Rienzi and Der Fliegende Hollander are the others).
+It was completed at approximately the same time as "Macbeth" (1847) and "Damnation of Faust" (1846), with Verdi still in the early stages of his career and Berlioz in the middle of his.
+It is the second of his operas that is regularly performed in Bayreuth at the famous "Festspielhaus", which was built to premiere the "Ring of the Nibelung" by King Ludwig of Bavaria, Wagner's most important Patron.

 Wagner's three early operas were all derivative of other composers.
 "Die Fleigende Hollander" is the first to be written in a totally original style, although he is still quite a ways away from the total maturity of the Ring of the Nibelung.
 One still finds arias and traditional operatic choruses, but he is beginning to use musical motives to represent characters and emotions throughout the opera.
-A popular legend about its composition, fostered by Wagner, is that he found the inspiration to compose the work after a particularly harrowing journey in the North Sea.
-In reality, Wagner has already conceived and written down a substantial portion of the opera before this trip, but it certainly helped with the "advertising"!
-It remains an incredible accomplishment for a 30-year old untrained musician and stylistically was years ahead of his counterpart Verdi, who was the same age.
-"Rigoletto" did not appear until 1851.
+In Tannhauser, he takes this one step further, but not without one of the finest baritone arias ever composed as well as one of the most memorable choruses in the entire operatic literature.
+Unfortunately, the complete overture is almost never heard in the opera house, since it was shortened to make room for the "Venusberg" music, which Wagner added for its Paris premiere in 1861.
+Since this is the same period when he was composing "Tristan und Isolde", the music is too attractive to pass up; the original version of the opera is now almost never produced.
+Fortunately, Symphony orchestras still frequently program the original overture, which is the basis for this arrangement.